 If you have not already, first set up a profile on LinkedIn.
 Use your up-to-date resume to create your profile and background.
 Make sure you include a profile photo — get tips for how to take a professional-looking headshot that will make a good impression on anyone taking a look at your profile.

-If you have a profile on LinkedIn, but haven't updated it in a while, look for ways to give it a refresh.
+If you have a profile on LinkedIn but haven't updated it in a while, look for ways to give it a refresh.

 For instance, you could potentially swap out your photo, update your skills, add your most recent job or responsibilities, or refresh your summary statement.
-Before making many changes, you may want to check your account settings — you can opt to avoid having your network get alerts about all of these tweaks.
+Before making any changes, you may want to check your account settings — you can opt to avoid having your network get alerts about all of these tweaks.

-Once you have created your profile, you can begin to develop and expand your LinkedIn network to include professionals and organizations that can either help you with your job search, or seek you out as a potential job candidate.
+Once you have created your profile, you can begin to develop and expand your LinkedIn network to include professionals and organizations that can either help you with your job search or seek you out as a potential job candidate.